pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.clusteringServiceImage` | Reference the `platform/clustering-service` Docker image that you downloaded and pushed to your Docker registry that your deployment can access. | `YOUR_CLUSTERING_SERVICE_IMAGE:TAG`
 `hazelcast.enabled` |  Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
 Note: To avoid an installation failure, you must set this value to `false` for Pega platform deployments using versions before 8.6. | `true`
 `hazelcast.clusteringServiceEnabled` |  Set to `true` if client-server deployment of Pega Platform is required; otherwise leave set to `false`.
 Note: Set this value to `false` for Pega platform versions below 8.8; if not set the installation will fail. | `false`
+`hazelcast.encryption.enabled` | Set to `true` if SSL connection is required; otherwise leave set to `false`.
+Note: Set this value to `false` for Pega platform versions below 24.2; if not set the installation will fail, , see [this section](#optional-enabling-encryption-of-traffic-between-pega-and-hazelcast)                       | `false`
 `hazelcast.migration.initiateMigration` |  Set to `true` after creating parallel cluster (new Hazelcast) to establish the connection with platform and migrate the data; Set to `false` during a deployment that removes an older Hazelcast cluster. | `false`
 `hazelcast.migration.migrationJobImage` | Reference the `platform/clustering-service-kubectl` Docker image to create the migration job to run the migration script. | `YOUR_MIGRATION_JOB_IMAGE:TAG`
 `hazelcast.migration.embeddedToCSMigration` |  Set to `true` while migrating the data from existing embedded Hazelcast deployment to the new c/s Hazelcast deployment. | `false`
 `hazelcast.replicas` | Number of initial members to join the Hazelcast cluster. | `3`
 `hazelcast.username` | Configures the username to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the username in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.password` | Configures the password to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the password credential in Hazelcast cluster and your Pega nodes so authentication occurs automatically. | `""`
 `hazelcast.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
 For details, see [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).  | `""`
 `hazelcast.affinity` | Configures policy to assign the pods to the nodes.
 See the official [Kubernetes Documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).  | `""`